 The Lily Cup™ Compact’s protective case can be washed with soap and water, and then dried before use.

-Generally, we recommend that you replace your Lily Cup™ every 12 months, but if cared for properly, it is up to your discretion to determine when to replace it.
-While the silicone is very durable, we recommend that you replace your Lily Cup™ if you notice any cuts, punctures, or the forming of an oily film.
+Cleaning and storing your Lily Cup™ properly will ensure that it lasts for a number of years.
+While the silicone is very durable, we recommend that you replace your Lily Cup™ if you notice any cuts, punctures, or the forming of an oily or sticky film.
 Slight discoloration is normal and may occur over time.
 Any discoloration that occurs will not affect the effectiveness or safety of the Lily Cup™.

 No, the Lily Cup™ Compact’s design means it will always stay rigid when worn.
 It will only collapse when you use your hands to collapse it.

 There are several different options for folding; it depends on each woman’s body and preferences.
 No matter your folding technique, it is extremely important to make sure that the top of your cup completely opens once you have inserted it.
 Gently squeeze the base of the cup (not the stem) to open it inside your body.

 You can find instructions on the most useful folds here.

 Yes, the Lily Cup™ can be worn non-stop for 12 hours (10 hours for Lily Cup™ Compact) without needing to change it.
 Now you can enjoy a good night's sleep with stain-free sheets the next morning!
 If you usually have heavy flow, you may consider choosing the regular Lily Cup™ , which has a higher capacity.

 Yes, if your Lily Cup™ was inserted properly, then you can rest assured that it will protect you during any of your favorite sporting activities.